nihal111/hawk_eye/index.md

 	Samples of augmented images generated using pan, tilt and zoom transformations.
 </p>

-Pix2pix is a conditional generative adversarial network which translates an input image $x$ from Domain 1 into its corresponding image in Domain 2.
+Pix2pix is a conditional generative adversarial network which translates an input image $$x$$ from Domain 1 into its corresponding image in Domain 2.
 Domain 1 will be the camera views from the training dataset.
 We generate the edge map for these images by using the inverse homography by using the inverse of the associated homography matrix with top view edge map as the source image.
 The generated edge maps form Domain 2 for the training process.
 We then trained pix2pix to learn a mapping from Domain 1 to Domain 2.
 During testing, we convert the input image from camera view to an edge map using the trained pix2pix model.
 <p align="center">